tareqimbasher/NetPad/README.md

 ## Motivation

-We love LINQPad, but we miss its tremendous utility when working on non-Windows platforms.
-This project aims to create an open-source, web-enabled, cross-platform alternative.

-The goal isn't to reach 100% feature parity with LINQPad, but to offer an effective alternative that covers features most commonly used and to introduce a few new useful ones.
+This project aims to create an open-source, web-enabled, cross-platform alternative to LINQPad.
+The goal is not to reach 100% feature parity with LINQPad, but to offer an effective alternative that covers features most commonly used and to introduce a few new useful ones.

+## Discord

+Join the [Discord server](https://discord.gg/FrgzNBYQFW) to collaborate, ask questions and get the latest announcements.

+**All** feedback is welcome!

 ## Requirements